grezniczek/redcap_pdf_actiontags/README.md

 - `@PDF-WHITESPACE="number of lines"`

   When present, the given number of empty lines will be added to a field's label, pushing down the next field on the page.
 The number of lines must be a positive integer. **This action tag only affects blank PDFs!**

-## Acknowledgements

-- This is the External Module-version of an [earlier project](https://github.com/grezniczek/redcap-pdf-actiontags) that required modification of the REDCap source code.

-- Thanks to Luke Stevens for suggesting how to implement this despite the lack of a _hook at the right place_.